 1.7.5 Individual reports of meetings should be accessible online to appropriate users as soon as electronic versions of these documents are available to TSB.

-1.7.6 ITU-T participating bodies are authorized to transmit study group or working party reports and documents to any experts they consider it expedient to consult, except where the study group or working party concerned has specifically decided that its report, or a document, is to be treated as confidential.
+1.7.6 Delegates and representatives participating in the work of ITU-T are authorized to transmit study group or working party reports and documents to any experts they consider it expedient to consult, except where the study group or working party concerned has specifically decided that its report, or a document, is to be treated as confidential.

-1.7.7 The report of a study group's first meeting in the study period shall include a list of all the rapporteurs appointed.
+1.7.7 The report of a study group's first meeting in the study period shall include a list of all the working party chairs and rapporteurs appointed.
 This list shall be updated, as required, in subsequent reports.

 1.8 Definitions